 The creative mind breaks new ground for your business.
 They put forth new, innovative ideas and offer new ways of thinking that drive the creative output of your business.
 It’s often said that this mind is the holy grail of the workplace.

 It would be an understatement to say this is a valuable asset to your business.
 If you hired a workplace full of disciplined minds, you won’t develop and adapt as a business.
 You’ll find yourself stuck in your old ways for eternity.

 Creative minds have the ability to change the world, starting with your business then and there.
 While these people should not innovate unchecked, creative minds are invaluable to moving forward and progression.

 The social mind has an in-grained sociability learned from their parents, friends, and their school system.
 A social mind is often someone who was exposed to various cultures at an early age.
 This person is the glue that holds the workplace together and allows everyone to work effectively with each other internally and externally.

 For example, you might use these social minds to meet with clients and increase your reach worldwide, as you know this person has a respectful mindset and the understanding to effectively interact and communicate with all kinds of people.

 The ethical minds are the unselfish ones.
-Different to the social minded, the ethical mind is ‘the impartial spectator of the team’.
+Different from the social-minded, the ethical mind is the impartial spectator of the team.

 It’s important to note that these mindsets can stem into any kind of role.
-You might find an accountant who has a creative mind or community manager who has an ethical mind.
-Type of mindset does not directly apply to any specific type of role; the same way diversity does not only apply to skin colors.
+You might find an accountant who has a creative mind or a community manager who has an ethical mind.
+The type of mindset does not directly apply to any specific type of role; the same way diversity does not only apply to skin colors.

 How we develop mentally has a lot to do with the experiences and cultures we were raised in.
 If you look for people with different mindsets, you will naturally find candidates of different cultures, and vice versa.